 6.1.
-EMA invites comments and feedback on the Consultation Paper and Consultants' draft reports.
-Please submit any written feedback via attachments at https://go.gov.sg/consultation-on-lrmc-vesting-parameters (or scan the QR code below) by 5pm on 20 August 2020.
+EMA invites comments and feedback on the Draft Determination Paper and Consultants' draft reports.
+Please submit any written feedback via attachments at https://go.gov.sg/draft-determination-on-Irmc-vesting-parameters (or scan the QR code below) by 5pm on 21 October 2020.
 The format for submission of comments is shown in Appendix 1.
 You are requested to include a soft-copy of your comments in both PDF and Microsoft Word format in your submission.

 6.2.
 Please note that anonymous submission will not be considered.
-EMA reserves the right to make public all or parts of any written submission made in response to this Consultation Paper and to disclose the identity of the respondent.
+EMA reserves the right to make public all or parts of any written submission made in response to this Draft Determination Paper and to disclose the identity of the respondent.
 Any part of the submission, which is considered by respondents to be confidential, should be clearly marked and placed as an annex.
 EMA will take this into account regarding disclosure of the information submitted.